rjbordon/angular-oauth20-seed/README.md

 etc to function properly when an html page is opened via `file://` scheme instead of `http://`._

-## How to use angular-seed
+## How to use angular-oauth20-seed

-Clone the angular-seed repository and start hacking...
+Clone the angular-oauth20-seed repository and start hacking...

 ### Running the app during development